ncbaker0411/Homelab-Portfolio/README.md

 | 6x 500GB Seagate HDD | NAS Mass Sotrage | This will be used in a RAID 5 configuration and will store data from across my home and will be used to store logs for my SIEM |

 ### Network Diagram
-The Following is how I believe the network should function logically.